joesingo/truthdiscovery/reports/possible_structure.md

     literature (?)

   * Framework limitations:
-    * Some real-world algorithms only give most believed values as output (neither a ranking nor belief score for each fact) (e.g.  'Conflicts to Harmony').
-However we *can* view such an operator in the framework by considering it to rank the discovered true facts above all others, and ranking false facts equally.

     * Objects do not really play a role for most of the work.
 Maybe they could be removed from the framework if they do not play a significant role, or more work could be done to actually use the concept of objects.